Parent Engagment

 The Parent Partnership Group Meetings at Preston Manor is a remote initiative that works hard to engage parents in ideas and strategies to ultimately help to raise students' achievement.

 There is a small Parent's Focus Group that meets to discuss potential agendas for the Partnership group meetings.
-Both the Partnership & the Focus group cover all key stages, and recently replaced the Parent Association format.
+Both the Partnership and the Focus group cover all key stages, and recently replaced the Parent Association format.

 The revised parent partnership structure will have approximately 2 meetings a term.
 Prior to these meetings, all parents will be asked to complete a survey beforehand.
 Themes within the survey will change each time, and reflect the issues at the time.